Last updated: March 23, 2021

 Upon finding a child in cardiac arrest, one should shout for help and immediately activate the emergency response team.
 Meanwhile, initiate CPR, attach AED leads, and provide oxygen.
 If the rhythm is Ventricular Fibrillation (VF)/Ventricular Tachycardia (VT) then provide shock followed by CPR for 2 min along with IO/IV access.
 At this stage, a second shock may be given followed by another round of CPR for 2 min along with the administration of epinephrine every 3–5 min.
 Advanced airway may also be considered.
 Again, if the rhythm is shockable, another shock may be given followed by CPR for 2 min along with amiodarone administration.

-The assessment should be made based off of the rhythm detected.
+The assessment should be made based on the rhythm detected.
 If the AED shows an organized rhythm, pulse should be checked.
 If the pulse is present, post-cardiac arrest care should be given.

 Quality of CPR: pushing should be at least 1/2 of the anterior-posterior chest diameter to allow a complete recoil of the chest.
 Interruptions between compressions should be minimized as much as possible, while avoiding excessive ventilation.
 In every 2 minute interval, compressor may be rotated.
 In absence of any airway, the compression-ventilation ratio is 15:2, while in presence of advanced airway, continuous chest compressions and 8–10 breaths per minute should be maintained.